rluque8/wordle-clone/README.md

 # Wordle-Clone

-This is. a clone of the game Wordle using React with Tailwindand Vite.js.
+This is a clone of the game [Wordle](https://www.nytimes.com/games/wordle/index.html) using React with Tailwindand Vite.js.

 ## Setup